 Pink diamonds are perhaps the most coveted of all the colored diamonds.
 Over the last 30+ years, the source for most of these diamonds has been the famous Argyle Mine in Australia.
 Prices for natural pink diamonds have consistently generated some of the highest auction price tags.
 In this post, Arpège Diamonds discusses some of the elements that contribute the investment potential of these beauties.

-Admiration of Argyle’s Natural Pink Diamonds
+Why Are Argyle’s Natural Pink Diamonds Admired?

 Admiration for naturally occurring pink diamonds has seen a steady increase during the last decades.
 They have been deemed to be one of the most beautiful and precious diamonds globally and their immense rarity has caused an exponential value increase in the present diamond market.

-Appreciation Throughout the Years
+Pink Diamond Price Appreciation Throughout the Years

 It is worth mentioning that the 24.7 carat “Fancy Intence Pink” diamond broke the record for the most expensive diamond sold in November of 2010, at Sotheby’s Geneva auction reaching a remarkable $47 million.
 Further, pink diamonds with a lesser carat range also enjoyed respectable appreciation rates during the past decade.

-The Importance of the Argyle Mine
+Why Was The Argyle Mine Important?

 An astounding 90% of these precious stones are produced by the Argyle mine in the Kimberley Region of West Australia.
 In addition to holding the lion’s share of the pink diamond market globally, this mine also has the reputation of producing diamonds with a unique “bubble gum” pink hue, unrivaled by any other worldwide.